 There are a few key differences between essential oils and carrier oils that are important to understand.

-- Carrier oils are typically pressed from plants, nuts, or seeds.
+• Carrier oils are typically pressed from plants, nuts, or seeds.
 They have their own unique benefits and essential fatty acid profiles.
-They have many well-known health benefits and depending on the skin they can be helpful when coping with large pores, skin tone, and rejuvenating dull and tired skin.
+They have many well-known health benefits, and depending on the skin, they can be helpful when coping with large pores and skin tone and rejuvenating dull and tired skin.

-- Essential oils, however, are concentrated extracts of different parts of plants, like the bark, leaves, flowers, or roots.
-Most frequently they are extracted by steam distillation, but there are other methods such as CO2 extraction as well.
-The essential oils have differing terpene profiles and are used for a variety of purposes, including aromatherapy, massage therapy, natural skincare and inhalation via diffusers.
+• Essential oils, however, are concentrated extracts of different parts of plants, like the bark, leaves, flowers, or roots.
+Most frequently, they are extracted by steam distillation, but there are other methods, such as CO2 extraction.
+The essential oils have differing terpene profiles and are used for various purposes, including aromatherapy, massage therapy, natural skincare and inhalation via diffusers.

 Do all essential oils need carrier oil?

 Pretty much, yes.
 You can use a drop of Lavender essential oil neat on your temples to help shift a headache.
 Tea Tree essential oil can be used directly on the odd spot and pimple to help control acne breakouts.
-For the most part though, always use essential oils correctly diluted.
-The correct dilution may vary greatly depending on the essential oil chosen and what part of your body the oil is to be applied to.
+For the most part, though, always use essential oils correctly diluted.
+The correct dilution may vary greatly depending on the essential oil chosen and what part of your body the oil will be applied to.

 What are the best carrier oils for essential oils?

-There are many carrier oils available, each with its own unique set of benefits.
-An excellent carrier oil to be used for full body massage because it has a lot of slip would not be such a great carrier oil to use on your face.
+Many carrier oils are available, each with its unique set of benefits.
+For example, an excellent carrier oil for full body massage, because it has a lot of slip, may not be such a great carrier oil to use on your face.

-Some of the most popular carrier oils include:
+Let’s explore some of the most popular carrier oils found in aromatherapy:

 Apricot oil (Apricot kernel oil)

-This is a clear, pale yellow oil that is practically odourless.
+Apricot oil is a clear, pale yellow oil that is practically odourless.
 It is obtained by expelling the kernel (stone) of the ripe apricot fruit.
-It has very similar properties and characteristics to Peach Kernel Oil.
+It has properties and characteristics very similar to peach kernel oil.

-It can be used neat on the skin and is excellent for irritated skin.
-Even really sensitive skin tolerates Apricot oil well, and it is a favourite carrier oil to use on babies.
+It can be used neatly on the skin and is excellent for irritated skin.
+Even sensitive skin tolerates Apricot oil well, and it is a favourite carrier oil for babies.

-It is heat stable, so it can be used in the heated fat stage when creating creams and lotions (an exciting module that Purodem have developed for natural skin care).
+It is heat stable, so it can be used in the heated fat stage when creating creams and lotions.

-Tip… Consider blending it with Rosehip Oil or Chia Seed Oil, which are also very good oils for use on sensitive skin.
+Tip… Consider blending it with rosehip oil or chia seed oil, which are also excellent oils for use on sensitive skin.

 Argan oil

 This clear, yellow oil is a little thicker in texture and has a slightly nutty scent.
 It’s extracted from pressing seeds from the tree’s fruit.
-This is a classic oil that is often used in cosmetics for skin and hair.
-The fruits are eaten by goats and then excreted.
-Although the collected nuts are well washed before pressing, they can still have a slight “farmyard” aroma which is easily covered by adding essential oils.
+This is a classic oil often used in cosmetics for skin and hair.
+Goats eat the fruits and then excreted, and although the collected nuts are well washed before pressing, they can still have a slight “farmyard” aroma, which is easily covered by adding essential oils.

-Argan oil is packed with vitamins, phenols, carotenoids, and essential fatty acids, that nourish the skin and scalp.
-This nourishing oil helps ward off free radicals, strengthens the immune system, and slows the ageing process.
-Using Argan oil regularly helps to keep your skin smooth and radiant, as well as diminish your wrinkles.
+Argan oil is packed with vitamins, phenols, carotenoids, and essential fatty acids that nourish the skin and scalp.
+This nourishing oil helps ward off free radicals and strengthens the immune system.
+Using Argan oil regularly helps keep your skin smooth and radiant and may help diminish your wrinkles.

 Tip… Blending it with Camellia Seed and Pomegranate Seed oil makes incredible eye serums and creams.
 It is a natural partner with Avocado oil for dry and mature skin.